aya-rs/book/docs/book/start/hello-xdp.md

 1. Write a log entry every time a packet is received.
 1. This function returns a `Result` that permits all traffic.

-Now we can compile this using `cargo xtask build-ebpf`.
+Now we can compile this using `cargo build`.

 ### Verifying The Program